Learn to Meditate

 Each of us is unique, and we all need to experience different things in different ways in order to learn, grow, and unfold.
 What one person may need and what they will receive will not be what another person needs or what they will receive.

-“There are many paths to the same destination”
+There are many paths to the same destination

 Everyone gets to the point where there is an experience of utter bliss, joy, and unconditional love, an experience that will never go away.
-Each step we take is sacred, beautiful, important, and just for us.
+Each step we take is sacred, beautiful, transformational, and just for us.

 There is so much in the world in the way of spiritual teachings, techniques, and literature.
 As with everything that makes a spiritual path enjoyable, get a feeling for what works best for you.
 If you are new to meditation, what I have written here might be a good place to start.
+This topic is designed to give general information and some relevant insights, and guidance at the same time.

 When we find our own inner direction as we separate the wheat from the chaff, we become our own best teacher.